Chapter 15: The Voice

 of God 060525

-When the tail end of A Company of the Black Lions (2/28th)
+When the tail end of

-trickled into LZ X-Ray, artillery officer Hearne and other key officers
+officer Hearne and other key officers had already joined Lazzell at the

-going to be dug.
-They stood there listening to Lazzell flap his jaws
+spot where the command bunker was going to be dug.
+They stood there

-Instead, he should have just finished having Hearne call for multiple
+finished having Hearne call for multiple artillery barrages to land on

-artillery barrages to land on previously registered points around the
+previously registered points around the clearing.
+Napalm and cluster

-clearing.
-Napalm and cluster bombs should have also been used to clear
+bombs should have also been used to clear away any ambushers and their

-away any ambushers and their equipment.
-Yet when I landed hours later,
+equipment.
+Yet when I landed hours later, the area was as pristine as

-the area was as pristine as ever.
-After the prepping, he should have had
+ever.
+After the preparation, he should have had his soldiers double-time

 The two trailing companies of the Black Lions should have been